- June 18, 2018

 "Crying is not Enough" is a Third-Person Action Adventure/Survival Horror game, where players face enemies and solve puzzles to uncover a mysterious story.
 The game follows Jacob Helten, whose wife Claire goes missing in the hospital after a car accident.
 As Jacob, players will embark on a dark journey to find Claire, uncovering a larger mystery in a distant, unknown location.

-- The game features detailed environments and a fantastic soundtrack that enhances the atmosphere.
+- The game features detailed environments and fantastic music, creating an engaging atmosphere.

-- The combat mechanics are functional, and the enemy designs are unique and varied, providing some memorable boss battles.
+- The combat mechanics are functional, and the enemy tracking is surprisingly impressive.

-- The game suffers from numerous technical issues, including poor voice acting, awkward animations, and frequent loading screens that disrupt gameplay.
+- The game suffers from numerous bugs, poor voice acting, and unskippable cutscenes that disrupt the flow of gameplay.

-- There is excessive backtracking and a lack of clear objectives, making navigation frustrating and tedious.
+- There is excessive backtracking and a lack of clear objectives, making navigation frustrating.

 story